fvaleri/strimzi-debugging/sessions/008/README.md

 set `processing.guarantee=exactly_once_v2`.

-The **transaction state** is stored in a specific `__transaction_state` partition, whose leader is a broker called the **transaction coordinator**.
+The **transaction state** is stored in a specific `__transaction_state` partition, whose leader is a broker called the transaction coordinator.
 This partition is determined in a similar way as the consumer group coordinating partition.
 Each partition also contains `.snapshot` logs which helps in rebuilding producers state in case of broker crash or restart.
-A single Kafka transaction cannot span different Kafka clusters or external systems (2PC is not supported).
+A single Kafka transaction cannot span different Kafka clusters or external systems.
 The offset of the first still-open transaction is called the **last stable offset** (LSO <= HW).
 The transaction coordinator automatically aborts any ongoing transaction that is not committed or aborted within `transaction.timeout.ms`.

-Trap: Before Kafka 2.5.0 the TID had to be a static encoding of the input partition (i.e. `my-app.my-group.my-topic.0`) in order to avoid partition ownership transfer during consumer group rebalances, that would invalidate the fencing logic.
+Before Kafka 2.5.0 the TID had to be a static encoding of the input partition (i.e. `my-app.my-group.my-topic.0`) in order to avoid partition ownership transfer during consumer group rebalances, that would invalidate the fencing logic.
 This was ugely inefficient, because you couldn't reuse a single thread-safe producer instance, but you needed to create one for each input partition.
 This was fixed by forcing the producer to send the consumer group metadata along